Kids In Need (KIN)

 Kids On The Block Educational Puppet Troupe

 Our volunteers and their life-size puppets visit elementary school classrooms throughout the county to talk with students about cultural differences, bullying, and learning differences.
 The targeted scripts help children accept individual differences and learn valuable social skills.
-This year, we distributed a video of the KOTB performance.
-We come to the schools, show the video, and then our puppets visit with the students, who come to identify with the puppets and open up to them as if they were trusted friends.
+We start by sharing our video of the KOTB performance.
+Then our puppets visit with the students, who come to identify with the puppets and open up to them as if they were trusted friends.

-Our puppet troupe visits about 13 schools each year, from October through April.
-Members donate over 800 volunteer hours per year in this program.
+Our puppet troupe will visit 33 schools each year, from October through April.

 Kids On The Block puppets teach children: